 The ASRS Screener v1.1 can also be used to screen for adult ADHD at the individual level.
 This can be done, for example, as part of an ADHD screening day or in primary care waiting room screening.
 However, as the ASRS Screener v1.1 is only a screening scale, not a diagnostic test, diagnostic assessment by a trained clinician is needed to follow up on patients who screen positive.
 A positive screen for this purpose is defined in the accompanying clinical screening materials.
 The latter have been translated into a number of languages using the standard WHO translation and back-translation protocol through an unrestricted educational grant from the Eli Lilly Company.
 No cultural validations of these translations have been conducted to date.

-These materials are posted here for unrestricted use.
-No approval is required to use the ASRS or these translations for individual-level screening so long as the user acknowledges in all print materials that the ASRS Screener v1.1 is copyrighted by the World Health Organization.
-In addition, scientific papers making use of the ASRS Screener v1.1 should also cite Kessler et al (2005), the key methodological paper on the development of the ASRS Screener v1.1.
+Scientific papers making use of the ASRS Screener v1.1 should cite Kessler et al (2005), the key methodological paper on the development of the ASRS Screener v1.1.